MarkHague/portfolio/README.md

 [Project 1: Seuol Bike Sharing Demand](https://github.com/MarkHague/seoul_bike_sharing_demand)

 - Trained a model to predict the number of bikes rented hourly in Seuol, South Korea, helping local government plan for demand.
-- Achieved an R^2^ of 0.93 using Extreme Gradient Boosted Trees (Linear regression also tested).
+- Achieved an R<sup>2</sup> of 0.93 on the test set using Extreme Gradient Boosted Trees (Linear regression also tested).
 - Estimated the optimal set of hyperparamters using GridSearchCV.
 - Added a "day of the week" feature, which significantly boosted performance.